 First, we incorporated ACT into this application by introducing generic interceptors.
 To do so, we started the application with a command-line parameter directing it to an ORBacus configuration file defining how to load, create and register a generic interceptor with the application ORB.
 At this point the application is ACT-enabled.
-Figure 8 compares the round-trip delay for retrieving images of varying size, using both the original application and the ACTenabled version.
+Figure 9 compares the round-trip delay for retrieving images of varying size, using both the original application and the ACT-enabled version.
 As shown, this overhead is negligible.

-Figure 8: Round-trip delay in ACT/QuO application.
+Fig. 9.
+Round-trip delay in ACT/QuO application.

-Next, we developed a new qosket called UserAdapt-FrameRate to weave to the application at run time using ACT.
+Next, we developed a new qosket called UserAdaptFrame-Intervel to weave to the application at run time using ACT.
 This qosket enables the user to interactively control the rate at which images are retrieved.
-Figure 9 and 10 show the code that define the contract (in CDL) and the wrapper (in ADL) for the new qosket, respectively.
+Figure 10 and 11 show the code define the contract (in CDL) and the wrapper for the new qosket (in ADL), respectively.
 We defined three regions of operations Fast, Normal, and Slow in the contract, enabling the user to control the frame rate, for example, to conserve bandwidth.
-As illustrated in Figure 10, this control is accomplished by inserting appropriate delays.
-For the Fast region, we did not insert any delay, but for the Normal and Slow regions, we inserted 50 and 100 milliseconds frame-interval delay, respectively.
+As illustrated in Figure 11, this control is accomplished by inserting appropriate delays.
+For the Fast region, we did not insert any delay, but for the Normal and Slow regions, we inserted 50 and 100 milliseconds frameinterval delay, respectively.
 We used the quogen utility to compile the new qosket.